-Article 2055 of the CC provides that if the same harmful event is caused by several parties, they are held jointly liable in equal parts unless the presumption is rebutted by one of those parties that expressly proves otherwise.
+Article 2055 of the Civil Code provides that if the same harmful event is caused by several parties, they are held jointly liable in equal parts unless the presumption is rebutted by one of those parties that expressly proves otherwise.
 In the case of different allocations of liability, those should be ultimately determined depending on the seriousness of each injuring party's liability and the effects of the respective portion of violation (ie, its contribution to the damage).

-This principle is, however, derogated from by the Decree in relation to few cases.

-Small and medium-sized enterprises

-Pursuant to article 9 of the Decree, small and medium-sized enterprises (SMEs) (as defined in Commission Recommendation 2003/361/EC) are liable only towards their direct and indirect purchasers, provided that their share in the relevant market was below 5 per cent during the infringement, and the joint and several liability regime would irretrievably jeopardise their economic viability and result in its assets losing all their value.
+This principle is, however, derogated from by the Decree in relation to the following few cases (article 9 of the Decree).
+Small and medium-sized enterprises Small and medium-sized enterprises (SMEs) (as defined in Commission Recommendation 2003/361/EC) are liable only towards their direct and indirect purchasers, provided that their share in the relevant market was below 5 per cent during the infringement, and the joint and several liability regime would irretrievably jeopardise their economic viability and result in their assets losing all their value.
 The exception does not apply if: